 Health - All students are expected to be covered by health insurance.
 Students may be covered by their parent's health insurance or should obtain their own health insurance.
-The Human Resources Office has information on some insurance companies.
+The Director of Health and Wellness Services in the Health Center may be able to refer you to some health insurance options.
 A Health Insurance Information Form must be completed at registration.

-Copy Machines
+Print and Copy Machines

-Copies may be made in the Storms Research Center at a charge of \$.05 a copy and \$.25 for color copies.
+Printers are available in the Storms Research Center (SRC).
+Copies may be made at a charge of \$.05 a copy and \$.25 for color copies.
 At the beginning of each semester, each student is given a \$25 credit for copy services that they can use in the SRC.